Markin-Wang/MGANet/README.md

 ## Dataset
 The dataset can be downloaded from [Goold Drive](https://drive.google.com/drive/folders/1EF_iamMlnb0QYS2xiQRq--fxm7an4tv7?usp=sharing).

-soybean_1_1:The soycultivarvein dataset with the training set:test set=1:1.
-From comparison to the state-of-the-art hand-crafted methods.
+soybean_1_1: The soycultivarvein dataset with the training set:test set=1:1.
+For comparison to the state-of-the-art hand-crafted methods.

-soybean_2_1:The soycultivarvein dataset with the training set:test set=2:1.
+soybean_2_1: The soycultivarvein dataset with the training set:test set=2:1.

 ## Training scripts for MGANet with the backbone network Densenet161.